oliviasaha07/placementcell/README.md

 Motivation :
 The motivation for doing this project was primarily to make recruitment session smoother for students & make the complete Placement Process paperless at PIT.
 This is my small contribution, as the students of PIT, to the betterment of the system of Placements in PIT.

-I am deeply thankful to T&P Authorities for approving my project to use as Official Placement Portal - PIT Tech Stack :
+Tech Stack :
 Node.Js (Server side JavaScript runtime environment) ExpressJs (Web Application Framework for Node.Js)